 Shoppers are time-pressing and running in and out of your store not necessarily knowing what they want.

-The average shopper, out of all the stores they walk past in a mall, only go into three.
+The average shopper, out of all the stores they walk past in a mall, only goes into three.
 So when customers come in, you need to greet them differently from other stores.

 That's not how people open their wallets to you...

-If you are a gift store, when you see someone milling about in front of a display, get over there with a prop and greet them with something like “Welcome to (name of your store,) take a look around and I'll be right back”.
-Then go on with your prop to something else.
+If you are a gift store, when you see someone milling about in front of a display, get over there with a prop and greet them with something like “Welcome to (name of your store), take a look around and I'll be right back.”
+Then, go on with your prop to something else.

 Shoppers feel smothered and will avoid asking you anything.
 Especially Amiable personality styles.
-They say “no” they are “just looking’.
+They say “no” they are “just looking".

-You let them land and get a sense of what your shop is all about.
+You should let them land and get a sense of what your shop is all about.
 You control that by the statements you make to them from the outset.

-Examples would be, “That sweater has a hidden pocket so you can put your iPod in it,” or “We have some more gift packs over here with Belgian chocolate in them,” or “If you have a gift list, we can ship anywhere in the US.”
+Examples would be, “That sweater has a hidden pocket so you can put your iPod in it,” or “We have some more gift packs over here with Belgian chocolate in them,” or “If you have a gift list, we can ship anywhere in the U.S.”

 You're just adding a bit more information, without the customer having to ask or become spooked.
 The key is to make statements, not ask questions.
 That way, no response is required.
 The customer can’t say “No.”

 The key to a successful tag is to convincingly have a destination other than the customer.
 That’s where your prop comes in.
 The customer will feel more relaxed, feel you are not solely focused on them, and eventually be receptive to your suggestions.